Ask1725/AI-ML-Healthcare---Final-Year-Project/README.md

 Customization of CNN Model: I customized a CNN model for improved feature extraction and classification.
 Development of Vision Transformer (ViT) Model: I developed the Vision Transformer model to enhance classification accuracy, although this model is not included due to confidentiality.

+# Publication and Conference
+"Beyond Single Models: Hybrid Approaches for Multiclass Cancer Identification" Accepted at 2024 3rd International Conference for Advancement in Technology (ICONAT) - 13th Sept 2024.